|

 cathode and the element iodine at the anode - you would see a brown

-colouration appearing around the positive electrode and may be a dark solid
+colouration appearing around the positive electrode and the solution may become

 precipitate if sufficient iodine is formed.